5 Breakthrough Psalms for Anxiety to bring Peace

 Psalm 56:3

-Simple words, yet difficult to put into practice.
+These are simple words, yet difficult to put into practice.
 Or is it?
-Why is it so easy to trust in our own strength, yet we fight at putting our strength in our God that is infinitely stronger than ourselves?
+Why is it so easy to trust in our own strength, yet we fight to put our strength in our God who is infinitely stronger than ourselves?
 Our sinful nature is strong. yet the blood of Jesus Christ is stronger.
 Turn your affections toward him, because he deserves our submissive heart.
 Someday, I want to get to the point in my walk with Jesus that I can declare Psalm 112:7,

 They have no fear of bad news; their hearts are steadfast, trusting in the LORD.